Troubleshooting Guide in Joplin, MO

 _______________________________________________________________

-Small, circular, crater-like openings that appear during or shortly after the spray application
+Small, circular, crater-like openings that appear during or shortly after spraying

 Cause-